DataDog/serverless-gcp-sample-apps/cloud-run-functions/README.md

 ./build_and_deploy.sh <language>
 ```

-Deployment may fail the first time running the deploy script.
+Logs may not be submitted to Datadog the first time running the deploy script.
 This is expected because the shared volume hasn't been configured yet.
-Let `datadog-ci instrument` run, then try running the deploy script again.
+Let `datadog-ci instrument` run, then try running the deploy script again to properly configure logs.

 ### Examples